 Q: What should I do if I need to cancel my appointment?

 If you need to cancel or reschedule your appointment, we ask for a 24+ hour notice.
 If you cancel less than 24 hours before your scheduled appointment or miss your appointment, you will be charged a fee of $75.
 Please note that this fee is NOT covered by your insurance.
 To cancel or reschedule your appointment, you may leave a voicemail for your therapist and can find your therapist’s direct number here (hyperlink to “meet the team” page).
-You may also call Stacy Scanlon, the office manager, at 651-641-0177 or FamilyMeans at 651-439-4840.
+You may also call are main number 651-641-0177 or FamilyMeans at 651-439-4840.

 Q: Can I use my health insurance?